Joseph Duggar, Kendra Caldwell Get Married: Get The Details

 — People (@people) September 9, 2017

 Are you happy to hear that Joseph Duggar and Kendra Caldwell are now married?
 Are you excited to see the wedding?
 Sound off in the comments section, and don’t miss new episodes of Counting On when they return to TLC.
-The new season starts back on September 11.
+The new season starts on September 11.

 Joseph Duggar and Kendra Caldwell Throw Joint Bachelor and Bachelorette Parties https://t.co/NqNIHFhUTe pic.twitter.com/hUnP2J9Ajv